Homogeneous Bases for Demazure Modules: Minkowski Sums

 Note that the partial order $\ll$ becomes a total order when restricted to the subset $R_w^-$ for all types $A, B, C$ and $D$.
-The aim of this section is to prove that our polytopes satisfy the Minkowski property.
-Recall the Minkowski sum of two sets of points $A$ and $B$ in $\mathbb{R}^n$ is defined as
+Recall the Minkowski sum of two sets of points $A$ and $B$ in $\mathbb{R}^n$ is defined by